STealthy-and-haSTy/SublimeScraps/plugins/README.md

    environment of Sublime while it's running to allow you to run Visual Studio commands in build systems.

+ * [toggle_setting_ext.py](toggle_setting_ext.py) is a version of the internal sublime `toggle_setting` command that can toggle any setting between any value, instead of just toggling a boolean setting off and on.

  * [wrap_text.py](wrap_text.py) is a simple plugin for reflowing multiline text so that it cuts off (hard wraps) at a predefined width, for example at a ruler.